SystemsApproach/security/systems.rst

 security for electronic mail.
 It provides authentication, confidentiality, data integrity, and nonrepudiation.
 Originally devised by Phil Zimmerman, it has evolved into an IETF standard known as OpenPGP.
-As we saw in a previous section, PGP is notable for using a “web of trust” model for distribution of keys rather than a tree-like hierarchy.
+As we saw in a previous chapter, PGP is notable for using a “web of trust” model for distribution of keys rather than a tree-like hierarchy.